Washi1337/AsmResolver/docs/peimage/imports.rst

 Imports Directory
 =================

 Most portable executables import functions and fields from other, external libraries.
 These are stored in a table in the imports data directory of the PE file.
-Each entry in this table defines a module that is loaded upon runtime, and a set of members that are looked up.
+Each entry in this table defines a module that is loaded at runtime, and a set of members that are looked up.

-The **PEImageBase** class exposes the **Imports** property, which contains all members that ere resolved at runtime, grouped by the defining module.
+The **PEImageBase** class exposes the **Imports** property, which contains all members that are resolved at runtime, grouped by the defining module.
 Below is an example of a program that lists all members imported by a given **PEImageBase** instance:

 .. code-block:: csharp